 Adding Global Elements To Widgets

-Global Fusion Builder Items (Containers, Columns, and Elements) can very easily be added to widgets, by simply copying and then pasting the Global Element Shortcode into the widget, as described below.
+Global Avada Builder Items (Containers, Columns, and Elements) can very easily be added to widgets, by simply copying and then pasting the Global Element Shortcode into the widget, as described below.

-Step 1 – In the Fusion Builder Library, locate the Global Element you wish to add to a widget.
+Step 1 – In the Avada Builder Library, locate the Global Element you wish to add to a widget.

 Step 2 – In the Global column, you will see a shortcode.
 Select and copy that shortcode.